Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Numerical Studies and Backtesting

-With the setting of the predetermined exchange rate equal to the initial exchange rate, we can see that the price of the quanto EPS is close to the price of the nominal foreign EPS, for both buffer and floor EPSs.
-This can be expected because of the assumption of independence the domestic and foreign assets.
-Under independence, the prices of standard and quanto European options on a foreign stock are very close.
-In contrast, we can observe that the assumption of volatility for domestic and foreign assets has a profound effect on the price of the quanto EPS.
+From Table \ref{table2}, the influence of protection and fee thresholds, as well as the associated participation rates, are the same for separate hedging strategies as for single currency underlying asset, which has been discussed by Xu et al. \cite{XLR2024}.
+With the setting of the predetermined exchange rate equal to the initial exchange rate, we can see that the price of the quanto EPS is usually close to the price of the corresponding foreign EPS with the same parameters, for both buffer and floor EPSs.
+We observe that the level of the volatility for the domestic and foreign assets has a profound effect on the price of the quanto EPS.

-Moreover, the prices of effective EPS has the highest values among the three separate cross-currency hedging strategies.
-This result is under our expectation that only the effective EPS consider the stochastic exchange rate which covers more risk than the other two separate hedging strategies which assume a fixed exchange rate.
-If the weight $w$ for the domestic asset goes up, then the influence of hedging costs for foreign equities decreases and it will make the difference between three separate cross-currency hedging strategies become smaller.
+Moreover, the prices of effective EPS has the highest values among the three weighted hedging strategies.
+This was expected since only the effective EPS involves the stochastic exchange rate and thus covers also the currency risk.
+If the weight $w$ for the domestic asset increases, then the influence of hedging costs for foreign equities decreases and thus the difference between costs of three variants of EPSs become smaller.

-\begin{example} {\rm As an illustration of static hedging, we consider the buffer EPS No. 6 from Table \ref{table2} with the notional principal AUD 1M with $20\%$ invested in domestic assets and $80\%$ held in foreign assets.
-Specifically, we assume that the domestic EPS and the effective foreign EPS have the buffer level $l_1=-5\%$ with the protection rate $p_2=80\%$, the fee level $g_1=10\%$ with the fee rate $f_2=50\%$, and maturity in one year.
-The initial prices of assets are not very important here because we focus on their returns.
-Here we assume that $\Sd_0$ and $\Sf_0$ (roughly) represent market quotes of ASX 200 and S\&P 500, $\Sd_0=76.50$ AUD and $\Sf_0=52.50$ USD, and the exchange rate $\X_0=1.48$.}
+\begin{example} {\rm As an illustration of static hedging, we consider the buffer EPS No. 3 from Table \ref{table2} with the notional principal equal to one million AUD (i.e., AUD 1M) with 20\% invested in domestic assets and 80\% held in foreign assets.
+We assume that the domestic EPS and the effective foreign EPS mature in one year, have the buffer threshold $l_1=-5\%$ with the protection rate $p_2=50\%$ and the fee threshold $g_1=10\%$ with the fee rate $f_2=50\%$.
+It is clear that the initial prices of domestic and foreign assets are irrelevant in all pricing results (see Corollaries \ref{cor3.2}, \ref{cor3.2a}, \ref{cor3.4} and \ref{cor3.5}) but they are important when constructing the static hedging with European options.
+Here we assume that $\Sd_0$ and $\Sf_0$ correspond to market quotes of ASX 200 and S\&P 500, $\Sd_0=100$ AUD and $\Sf_0=70$ USD, and the exchange rate $\X_0=1.58$}.